CoderMisha/175Temp/docs/final.md

 ![Accuracy2k](assets/Accuracy2k.PNG) ![MSE2k](assets/MSE.PNG)

-*Fig.2 Binary pixel accuracy and MSE of the CAE over its 1000 training epochs.*
+*Fig.6 Binary pixel accuracy and MSE of the CAE over its 1000 training epochs.*

+From the above diagrams, we can see that the accuracy and MSE kept improving, but significantly tapered off after around 450 epochs, meaning the returns for each epoch were minimal, so we began to slightly overfit the training data.
+If we continued to train the CAE for more epochs, we would overfit the training data more and more, which would cause serious problems when we attempted to run the model on non-training data, like out testing dataset.

+As for the GAN models, we monitored the four loss criteria we outlined in the preceding discussion.
+The loss criteria we monitored for the generator were gen_total_loss, or the total GAN generator loss, gen_gan_loss, or the cross-entropy loss from the generated image and ones, and gen_l1_loss, or the l1 regularized loss between the gan image and target.
+The loss criteria for the discriminator was disc_loss, or the total GAN discriminator loss.
+We expected that the values of gen_l1_loss and gen_total_loss would keep decreasing, similar to the accuracy or MSE from the CAE.

 ### Qualitative

 Additionally, we also visually inspected the recreated images and compared them to the expected result to see how the model was improving and how effective the output was to a human observer, as the whole premise of the project is to remove mobs from screenshots to help people create better and less cluttered images.
+The CAE images serve as a great functional baseline for our image reconstruction, as they sucessfully remove the mob from the image and fill in the missing portion in a similar manner to which the surrounding environment looks like.

 ![SampleCAE18](assets/SampleCAE18.PNG)

-*Fig.3 Sample input, expected, and reconstructed output images from the CAE testing.*
+*Fig.7 Sample input, expected, and reconstructed output images from the CAE testing.*

-Our GAN images were much clearer and  more representative of what one would expect from removing a Minecraft mob.
+However, our GAN images were much clearer and more representative of what one would expect from removing a Minecraft mob.
 While the CAE struggled with detail loss, noise, and compression when it tried to output sharp images, the GAN was able to capture the original image details flawlessly, minus the exact silhouette where the mobs resided, which had some slightly noticeable pixelation.

 ![](assets/gan_img_2.PNG)

-*Fig. 4 Sample input, expected, and reconstructed output images from the GAN testing.*
+*Fig.8 Sample input, expected, and reconstructed output images from the GAN testing.*

-Directly comparing the images produced by the CAE (top) and the GAN (bottom) easily illustrates the disparity in effictively reproducing the images.
+Directly comparing the images produced by the CAE (top) and the even better SAGAN (bottom) easily illustrates the disparity in effictively reproducing the images.
+The CAE images successfully removed the mobs and generated new background where they once were, but the entire reconstructed image comes out pixelated and noisy.
+In contrast, the SAGAN images are sharp and clear, with very little errors where the mobs once were.
+The difference in feature representation is due to the complexity and abilties of the two different models.
+The CAE is great for dimensionality reduction, image denoising, and anomaly detection on small images, but the GAN, especially the Pix2Pix architecture, was specifically designed to translated between images, and was suited perfectly to our task, and it shows in the results.

 ![](assets/CAE_img_1.PNG)

 ![](assets/gan_img_3.PNG)

-*Fig.5 Input, target, and output for the CAE (top) and GAN (bottom).*
+*Fig.9 Input, target, and output for the CAE (top) and SAGAN (bottom).*